hzz0024/BioinfoTools/README.md

 #### Job monitoring

 -   `sinfo` : report the overall state of the cluster and queues
 -   `scontrol show nodes` : report detailed information about the cluster nodes, including current usage
 -   `scontrol show partitions` : report detailed information about the queues (partitions)
 -   `squeue` : show jobs running and waiting in queues
 -   `squeue -u abc123` : show jobs belonging to user abc123
 -   `scancel 1564` : cancel job with jobID 1564.
-All processes
+All processes associated with the job will be killed
-    associated with the job will be killed
+-   `htop`: shows a frequently updated list of the processes running on the server

 ## A simple example of job submission using `sbatch`